Hiumee/addack/README.md

 Download the binary from the [release page](https://github.com/Hiumee/addack/releases)

+Make an `exploits` directory in the same directory as the binary.
+Add a script called `flagger.py` in the `exploits` directory.
+This script will be called when a flag is found.

+The command to run the exploit is in the `FlaggerCommand` variable.
+The directory used for this command is the `ExploitsPath` variable.

 Run the binary.
 A `database.db` file will be created in the same directory.

-Edit the `flagger.py` file to send the flag to the server.
-The command to run the exploit is in the `FlaggerCommand` variable.
-The directory used for this command is the `ExploitsPath` variable.

 Default configuration: